 Studies have shown that 1/3 of human adults suffer from ophidiophobia, or the fear of snakes, making it the most common of known phobias.
 In many cultures, snakes are associated with evil, death, and the end of the world.

 This article will provide information about how ophidiophobia is diagnosed, discuss the theories as to the causes of the phobia, and describe classic therapeutic techniques for treating phobias that you can perform yourself.

 Symptoms of the Snake Phobia

 The American Psychiatric Association’s most recent Diagnostic and Statistical Manual of Mental Disorders defines a phobia as having the following symptoms, paraphrased here and explained regarding the fear of snakes.

 - Persistent and Excessive Fear An ophidiophobic may feel anxiety due to either the presence or the anticipation of a snake.
-Even if the snake is tame or non-venomous, posing no significant threat, an intense fear reaction will take place.
+Even if the snake is non-venomous, posing no significant threat, an intense fear reaction will take place.
 In extreme cases, photographs of snakes can be enough to trigger anxiety for a person with this disorder.

 - Immediate Anxiety Response The appearance or anticipation of a snake’s presence will instantly cause a state of anxiety in most cases.
 Panic attacks may ensue in either many or all cases.